-Below, we'll explain everything we know about the Loki TV show on Disney Plus so far, including its release date, cast, trailers and connections to the rest of the MCU.
+So ahead of its June 9 release date, we’ve pulled together multiple timelines to explain everything you need to know about the Loki TV show on Disney Plus, including its cast, story, trailers and connections to the wider MCU.

 - How to watch the Marvel movies in order